ess-dmsc-dram/dmsc-school/article/article.md

 Photographs from the day at the ESS site in Lund, (left) the school students and teachers and (right) the poster session in the ESS attrium.
 </small><br>

-The following day, the school returned to the NBI to continue working with their simulated data.
+The following day, the students returned to the NBI to continue working with their simulated data.
 The data that they had simulated was equivalent to raw detector data, therefore it was necessary to transform this into something that can be analysed with traditional methods.
-For this, the `scipp` package [7](https://doi.org/10.5281/zenodo.8112237) was used, which enables informative visualisations and most important the ability to efficiently manipulate and histrogram data.
+For this, the Scipp package [7](https://doi.org/10.5281/zenodo.8112237) was used, which enables informative visualisations and most importantly the ability to efficiently manipulate and histogram data.
-Using `scipp`, the students were able to reduce their McStas data to a one-dimensional dataset of intensity as a function of either wavevector (SANS) or eneryg transfer (QENS).
+Using Scipp, the students were able to reduce their McStas data to a one-dimensional dataset of intensity as a function of either wavevector (SANS) or energy transfer (QENS).
 This included concepts of masking data, including normalisations, and processing multiple neutron pulses together.

 With the data reduced, the following day, the students made use of the EasyScience framework [8](https://easyscience.software/), which enables the analysis of experimental data using a model-dependent approach.
-In this context, the SANS data were interpreted with a spherical model, while the QENS data made use of a simple Lorentzian function convolved with a Gaussian resolution function.
+In this context, the SANS data were interpreted with a spherical model, while the QENS analysis made use of a simple Lorentzian function convolved with a Gaussian resolution function.
 Using EasyScience, the students were able to define functional forms for their models and optimise the parameters of interest.
-Beyond standard fitting, the students were introduced to Bayesians methods; Markov chain Monte Carlo and Nested Sampling (using the `emcee` [9](https://doi.org/10.21105/joss.01864) and `dynesty` [10](https://doi.org/10.5281/zenodo.8408702)) to investigate the correlations in the model parameters and compare different analytical models, respectively.
+Beyond standard fitting, the students were introduced to Bayesians methods; Markov chain Monte Carlo and Nested Sampling (using the `emcee` [9](https://doi.org/10.21105/joss.01864) and `dynesty` [10](https://doi.org/10.5281/zenodo.8408702) packages) to investigate the correlations in the model parameters and compare different analytical models, respectively.

-The week ended with continuing the discussion introduced on the first day, around the importance of data storage, cataloguing, and FAIR data, in this case using the SciCat service.
+The week ended with continuing the discussion introduced on the first day around the importance of data storage, cataloguing, and FAIR data, in this case using the SciCat [11](https://scicatproject.github.io/) service.
-In this session, the students were asked to consider what constituted a "dataset" and tasked with using the `scitacean` package [11](10.5281/zenodo.8289552) to upload their complied datasets to the ESS SctCat Catalogue.
+In this session, the students were asked to consider what constituted a "dataset" and tasked with using the Scitacean package [12](10.5281/zenodo.8289552) to upload their compiled datasets to the ESS SciCat catalogue.
 This allowed students to reconsider, from their conceptions at the start of the week, what data means in terms of neutron scattering, following a week of working closely with data in various different forms.

 Alongside the teaching, there was a range of social activities that the stundets were invited to participate in -- with the aim to build a cohort of data-focused neutron scatterers.